DALA746/DALA746/README.md

 Hello World! 🙋‍♀️, I’m Darya, a creative front-end developer with an event coordinating background.

-- Pasionate about building friendly and useful projects that solve peoples problem 💚
+- Passionate about building friendly and useful projects that solve peoples problem 💚

 - I am passionate about learning new technologies and creating functional projects that will solve people's problems 💡